How to Remove Limescale and Prevent It from Settling in Your Home

 How does limescale build up in our homes and why?

 Well, water contains different impurities and minerals, such as calcium, magnesium and potassium.
 The term ‘hard’ is often used to describe water, which contains a higher concentration of dissolved magnesium and calcium ions.
 The chemical composition of limescale contains exactly that – calcium and magnesium carbonates.
 We all know that water evaporates quickly under high temperature and when this happens, the minerals left behind create a layer of limescale on the affected area.
+That’s why to have and follow a checklist for deep cleaning the house once in a while is a must.

 - Temporary hardness is caused by dissolved calcium hydrogen carbonate and can be removed by boiling the water.
 During the process, the soluble calcium hydrogen carbonate disintegrates into carbon dioxide, insoluble calcium carbonate and water.
 That is when the insoluble calcium carbonate forms a layer of limescale on hot water pipes and boilers.